VISAS FOR INDIA AND HOW DO I OBTAIN ONE?

 The currency used is the India rupee.
-Govinda can change money at the MVT guesthouse, or many of the shops in Loi Bazar will change (although rates can vary).
-The easiest way to access rupees is through ATM machines which are a 3 minute walk from Jiva Institute ($200 limit per transaction) or through converting US cash at the many available shops.
+The tour operator can change money for you at the MVT guesthouse, or at the shops in Loi Bazar (although rates can vary).
+The easiest way to access rupees is through ATM machines ($200 limit per transaction) or through converting USD/EURO cash at the many available shops.
 This trip is all-inclusive so you don’t need any money.
 However, if you want to eat out, purchase gifts, travel in the town via rickshaw (local bicycle powered cab), some spending money is required.
 How much money is entirely based on your expected purchases. $200 US should provide plenty of funds unless you plan to purchase expensive/numerous gifts.

-I WOULD LIKE TO ATTEND THE RETREAT BUT DON’T PRACTICE YOGA.
+I WOULD LIKE TO ATTEND THE RETREAT BUT DON’T WANT TO PRACTICE YOGA.
 CAN I COME ANYWAY?

 Yes.
 The teachers on staff will be able to accommodate a beginner, or you have the option of passing on the asana classes / workshops.